20 Months Old Baby Food Ideas

 • When introducing a new food item to your toddler, only serve him a small portion to watch out for any allergic reaction or digestive discomfort.
 It is wise to avoid foods that commonly trigger allergies, such as shellfish, peanuts, eggs, or certain types of cereals.
 Also, remember your family’s history of food allergies while meal-planning and go for allergy-friendly options.

-• You can prevent choking by offering foods in different forms like semi-solid, pureed or mashed or chopped into bite-sized pieces so that it is easier for your toddler to eat.
+• You can prevent choking by offering foods in different forms such as semi-solid and pureed mashed.
+You may also chop them into bite-sized pieces to make it easier for your toddler to eat.

 Food Recipes For 20-Month-Old-Babies